My Life as a Teenage Robot: Overview

-Characters

-Jennifer "Jenny" Wakeman (Robotic Global Response Unit Model No. XJ-9) (voiced by Janice Kawaye) is a sentient XJ-9-series gynoid automaton humanoid created by Dr. Noreen Wakeman five years prior to the series, along with her quadruplet sisters colored pink, green and violet.
-Though she was designed to be Earth's protector armed to the teeth with a wide range of weapons, devices and transformations, she desires to live the life of a normal teenager and often makes this covet quite apparent to her friends.
-Jenny's personality is often kind, friendly and optimistic, though this also comes with being rather naive as to her surroundings.

-Dr. Noreen "Nora" Wakeman (voiced by Candi Milo) is an elderly robotics scientist who built the XJ robots.
-She is often simply referred to as "Mother" or "Mom" by Jenny and her sisters.

-Bradley "Brad" Carbunkle (voiced by Chad Doreck) is Tuck's older brother and Jenny's best friend and next-door neighbor.
-He is outgoing and adventurous, and is the first friend Jenny ever made.

-Tucker "Tuck" Cornelius Carbunkle (voiced by Audrey Wasilewski) is Brad's younger brother.
-He is usually tagging along with his brother and Jenny, though his aptitude for adventure is significantly less than Brad's.

-Sheldon Oswald Lee (voiced by Quinton Flynn) is Jenny's self-proclaimed romantic admirer and friend.
-Jenny refuses his romantic advances, though she does care for him as a close friend.
-Being skilled in robotics, Sheldon has created gadgets and modifications for Jenny, usually very unnecessarily bulky and extravagant, as well as doing minor repair work.

 Episodes

 Production

 Rob Renzetti moved from Cartoon Network to Nickelodeon to develop his own ideas as part of Fred Seibert's and Frederator Studios' Oh Yeah!
 Cartoons.
-At Nickelodeon, he developed a pilot called "My Neighbor was a Teenage Robot", which was the basis for the series.
+At Nickelodeon, he developed a pilot called "My Neighbor Was a Teenage Robot", which was the basis for the series.
 After brief stints working on Family Guy, The Powerpuff Girls, Time Squad, Whatever Happened to...
 Robot Jones?, and Samurai Jack, Renzetti returned to Nickelodeon to start the Teenage Robot series.

 Renzetti made 11 shorts during two seasons as a director on Oh Yeah!
 Cartoons.
 Five of these starred two characters called Mina and the Count and followed the adventures of a rambunctious little girl and her vampire best friend.
 He hoped that these characters might get their own series, but Nickelodeon rejected the idea.
 Faced with an empty slot where the sixth Mina short was slated to go, Fred Seibert tasked Renzetti to come up with three new ideas.
 One of these was about a teenage girl whose boyfriend was a robot.
 After further thought, Renzetti merged the two characters to create Jenny, a robot with the personality of a teenage girl.

 In March 2002, Nickelodeon ordered 13 episodes of the series.
-The series was initially called "My Neighbor was a Teenage Robot" before settling on its final title.
+The series was initially called "My Neighbor Was a Teenage Robot" before settling on its final title.